ayusek/ada-compiler/3addrcode/readme.txt

+Expressions :
+All algebric expressions are handled.
+While having nested booleans, some temperory variables are emitted but are not used.
+Only short circuit operators are allowed "and then" and "or else"

+Types:
+I have a statement type which is used for type checking in the expressions

 Symbol Table:
 We have not yet added the function overloading feature to out language.

 Ranges :
 Ranges are specifies as expression .. expression
+Only numerical ranges are allowed

 operators:
 The two types must be same on the two sides of the operators